Candidate Terms and Conditions for NHS Jobs

 We shall not be liable if for any reason NHS Jobs is unavailable at any time or for any period.

-We reserve the right to restrict access to all or some parts of NHS Jobs if, in our opinion, you have failed to comply with this Acceptable Use Policy.
+We reserve the right to restrict access to all or some parts of NHS Jobs if, in our opinion, you have failed to comply with the Terms and Conditions.

 Intellectual Property and Permitted Use

-NHS Business Services Authority and Jobsite UK (Worldwide) Ltd are the owners or licensees of the intellectual property rights in NHS Jobs and the material published there on.
+NHS Business Services Authority are the owners or licensees of the intellectual property rights in NHS Jobs and the material published thereon.
 Those works are protected by copyright laws and treaties around the world.
 All such rights are reserved.

 You may print and download extracts from NHS Jobs for personal non-commercial use on the following basis: